-Day-to-day management of the fund's portfolio is the responsibility of David Eurkus and Jonathan Chirunga.
-Mr. Eurkus and Mr. Chirunga are supported by the fixed income team.
+Day-to-day management of the fund's portfolio is the responsibility of John (Jake) Crosby van Roden III and Prakash Vadlamani.
+Mr. van Roden and Mr. Vadlamani are supported by the fixed income team.
 Members of this team manage other Pioneer funds investing primarily in fixed income securities.
 The portfolio managers and the team also may draw upon the research and investment management expertise of one or more of Amundi US's affiliates.

-Mr. Eurkus, Managing Director and Director of Municipals, U.S. of Amundi US, joined Amundi US in 2001, has been an investment professional since 1969 and has served as portfolio manager of the fund since 2006.
+Mr. van Roden, Managing Director and Director of Municipals, US, joined Amundi US in February 2024, and has served as lead portfolio manager of the fund since February 2024.
+Prior to joining Amundi US, Mr. van Roden was Managing Director and Senior Portfolio Manager at Macquarie Investment Management, which he joined in 2004.
+Mr. Vadlamani, Senior Vice President, Associate Portfolio Manager and Senior Credit Analyst at Amundi US, has been a member of the Amundi US Municipals investment team since 2014 and has served as portfolio manager of the fund since February 2024.